bevyengine/rfcs/rfcs/45-stageless.md

 As long as you have `&mut World`, from an exclusive system or command, you can extract anything available in the `Systems` resource and run it.

-Unlike in previous versions of Bevy, states and the fixed timestep no longer depend on run criteria.
+Unlike in previous versions of Bevy, states and the fixed timestep are no longer powered by run criteria.

-Instead, systems are simply added under a separate system set that will be retrieved and ran by an exclusive system.
+Instead, systems that are part of states or fixed time steps are simply added under a separate system set that will be retrieved and ran by an exclusive system.

-No conflicts.
-You can transition states inside the fixed timestep without issue.
+As a result, you can transition states or add additional run criteria inside the fixed timestep without issue.

 ### Fixed timestep